nghiepdev/use-react-suspense/README.md

 Type: `Array<any>`
 Default: `[]`
 An array of dependencies, using deep comparison to cache data.
-And as arguments on to `AsyncFunction`
+And as arguments on to `Function`

 ### Options